smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

     solana --version
     ```

-1. Use the Node package manager to [Install Anchor](https://book.anchor-lang.com/getting_started/installation.html) globally.
-The global install allows you to run the [Anchor CLI](https://book.anchor-lang.com/anchor_references/cli.html).
-Depending on your environment, this step might require `sudo` permissions:

-    ```sh
-    npm i -g @project-serum/anchor-cli
-    ```
+1. [Install Anchor](https://book.anchor-lang.com/getting_started/installation.html).
 On some operating systems, you might need to build and install Anchor locally.
 See the [Anchor documentation](https://book.anchor-lang.com/getting_started/installation.html#build-from-source-for-other-operating-systems-without-avm) for instructions.

 After you install the required tools, build and deploy the example program from the [solana-starter-kit](https://github.com/smartcontractkit/solana-starter-kit) repository.